 Occasionally service may be interrupted to permit us to make repairs and perform routine upgrading and maintenance to our systems.
-In this case we will notify you through newspaper advertisements, radio announcements or advance bill-stuffer notices when an exceptionally-lengthy interruption may be scheduled.
+In this case we will attempt to contact you to notify you of the interruption.
+Please ensure we have a current telephone number on file.

 Coping With Service Interruptions

 Reliable service is a top priority for us.
 Service interruptions are infrequent and usually relatively short in duration.
 The possibility of longer interruptions due to extreme weather or breakdown of major system components is always present.